 Meanwhile, Kirsten Dunst is reduced to a pitiful state.
 Apparently, we’re supposed to believe that this widow living a tough life out West is stricken by Phil’s petulant behavior.
 But the idea that this would create a crippling psychic power over her is absurd.
 People want this movie to be an examination of toxic masculinity, but it’s actually anti-feminist.
 Wouldn’t a strong, independent woman at least approach Phil and ask him why he’s being such a prick?
 Or get her husband, his brother, to do it?
 It’s 1925; women had made great advances in equality in recent years.
 I realize the setting is remote, male-dominated Montana, not flapper New York, but still.
 Instead, Rose disintegrates into a cowering drunk, somehow unaware that Phil is whistling the dread banjo tune from a bedroom window as she imbibes outside.

-In the realm of real human behavior, she’d look up, see him acting like a creep, and ask just what he thinks he’s doing.
+In the realm of real human behavior, she’d look up, see him acting like a creep, and ask just what the hell he thinks he’s doing.
 I cringed for Dunst in these moments.
-But when she’s made to stagger around wearing Indian gloves and then fall to the ground in an inexplicable heap, I felt truly embarrassed.
-Dunst is a lovely actress with many feathers in her cap, from her Amy in the 1993 Little Women to her Mary Jane Watson opposite Tobey Maguire in the Spider-Man trilogy to her subtle performance as Marie Antoinette.
+But when she’s made to stagger around wearing Indian gloves and fall to the ground in an inexplicable heap, I felt truly embarrassed.
+Dunst is a lovely actress with many feathers in her cap, from her Amy in the 1993 Little Women to her Mary Jane Watson opposite Tobey Maguire in the Spider-Man trilogy to her subtle performance as Marie Antoinette in Sophia Coppola’s 2006 film.
 She claims in interviews that Campion left several scenes that developed the plot on the cutting-room floor, which I guess makes it a failure of editing rather than writing.
 Regardless, seeing her brought to this level is an outrage.

 And why would he ask her to play the piano publicly in the scene where the governor (portrayed in a three-minute cameo by Keith Carradine, exuding some humanity) shows up after she pleads for him not to make her do it?
 It ends up humiliating her and anyone can see she doesn’t play well.
 The dramatic point of this is lost on us and it makes no sense.
 Nor do George’s interactions with Phil.
 We’re meant to believe Phil is jealous of Rose for taking his brother from him.
 But that core conflict never gets fleshed out.
 You think the brothers are finally headed to a showdown, yet all George does is to ask Phil to take a bath.
 Phil’s juvenile response made me want to laugh, and I don’t think that’s what Campion was going for.

 Finally, the son.
-Kodi Smit-McPhee isn’t bad, but again he has little to go on, so he mumbles through his part.
+Kodi Smit-McPhee isn’t bad, but again he has little to go on, so he mumbles through his part (compare this to his performance in 2015’s Slow West, a solid small Western).
 His scenes with Phil are shapeless and oblique; we don’t know what is happening (or rather, we can guess all too easily).
 What are they trying to get from each other and why?
 The psychodrama between them is at once blunt and cryptic.
 Phil treats the kid terribly one moment, then wants to befriend him the next.
 No justification is given for these shifts, except the bleeding obvious, which is that Phil is a predatory, self-hating gay man.
 In one bizarre scene, Peter discovers the rancher swimming in his secret watering hole and Phil chases him away, naked and cursing.
 In the very next one, the two strike up pleasantries as if nothing has happened.
 Apologists for Campion claim that the confusion is the point, that the audience is supposed to fill in the gaps and divine the film’s higher truth.
 If so, mission accomplished, but that makes for a dubious achievement.
 Complexity is not the same thing as unintelligibility.

 The sequence is conveyed with grave mood and claustrophobic atmosphere.
 But as Pauline Kael once wrote of another director, Campion confuses solemnity with profundity.
 And incidentally, just what, in the end, does she mean to suggest?
 That a gay man is made so dangerous by his repressive society that the only thing to do is murder him?
 If you really believe this breathtaking claim, you have to go to dramatic lengths to show how it would come to that.
 Campion never builds the narrative steps, so the premise of the film comes off as preposterous.